core-wg/comi/draft-ietf-core-comi.md

 instance-value:
 : The value assigned to a data node instance.
-Instance-values are serialized into the payload according to the rules defined in {{Section 4 of I-D.ietf-core-yang-cbor}}.
+Instance-values are serialized into the payload according to the rules defined in {{Section 4 of -yang-cbor}}.

 # CORECONF Architecture {#comi-architecture}